 Just five miles from Los Angeles International Airport is one of the best beach communities in all of America.

-I live just five miles from Los Angeles International Airport (LAX) so I know what I would do if I had a long layover.
-I always tell my friends and family who transfer through LAX on their way to Hawaii, Australia, New Zealand, Asia… you know all the places that makes you jealous… to break up their trip and get out of the airport and go to Manhattan Beach.
+I live just five miles from Los Angeles International Airport (LAX) so I know what I would do if I had a long layover there.
+I always tell my friends and family transferring through LAX on their way to Hawaii, Australia, New Zealand, Asia…you know, all the places that make you jealous…to break up their trip and get out of the airport and go to Manhattan Beach.
 Nothing is worse than just mulling around an airport for hours.
 If your layover is three hours or more, jump in a taxi and take a mini vacation.
-Better yet spend a night or two on each end of your trip so you can recharge your batteries – literally and figuratively.
+Better yet, spend a night or two on each end of your trip so you can recharge your batteries—literally and figuratively.

-Manhattan Beach is the home of surfing and both beach and indoor volleyball.
-It’s a special community which used to be filled with pilots and flight attendants in the 70’s, 80’s and mid 90’s until the housing market exploded and priced all the fun people out.
-I used to live right on the Strand (the first row of houses on the beach) and when I first moved there in 1992, in a tear-down house on a single lot — it was for sale for $750,000.
-Today that same old house goes for $10,000,000.
+Manhattan Beach is a home of surfing and both beach and indoor volleyball.
+It’s a special community that used to be filled with pilots and flight attendants in the 70s, 80s and mid-90s until the housing market exploded and priced all the fun people out.
+I used to live right on the Strand (the first row of houses on the beach) and when I first moved there in 1992, in a tear-down house on a single lot, it was selling for $750,000.
+Today, that same old house is priced at $10,000,000.
 I made a HUGE mistake not rustling some money together to buy it.
-Many believe the Raleigh Studios is one of the main culprits since they built a movie studio down the street.
-They produce all kinds of shows and films like CSI Miami and Avatar (here’s a complete list).
+Many believe that Raleigh Studios is one of the main culprits behind the explosion since they built a movie studio down the street.
+Raleigh produces all kinds of shows and films like CSI Miami and Avatar (here’s a complete list).

-The easiest way to get to Manhattan Beach is to take a taxi.
+The easiest way to get to Manhattan Beach from LAX is to take a taxi.
 Tell the driver you want to go to Manhattan Beach Boulevard and Highland Avenue (the heart of downtown).
 It should cost no more than $26 including tip and less on the return since there’s no $4 airport surcharge.
-Tip: If during rush hour tell them to go down Imperial Highway.
-If it’s not then go down Sepulveda to Manhattan Beach Blvd (they will know the way).
-As you go down the hill you will see the famous Manhattan Beach Pier.
+Tip: If you’ll be traveling during rush hour, tell them to go down Imperial Highway.
+If it’s not rush hour, then go down Sepulveda to Manhattan Beach Boulevard (they’ll know the way).
+As you go down the hill you’ll see the famous Manhattan Beach Pier.
 It’s been in a lot of movies and was always featured in NBC’s coverage of the Manhattan Beach Open, the Wimbledon of beach volleyball, before the sponsors pulled out.

-Be prepared for the driver to give you a bit of attitude as he probably just sat in a taxi line for two hours and will be bummed he is going only a short distance.
-If you don’t want the attitude you can call my personal driver Ramez, a very nice Egyptian man who always picks me up on time in a clean new car (usually an SUV) and charges $25 to and from Manhattan Beach.
+Be prepared for the taxi driver to give you a bit of attitude, as he will probably have been sitting in a line for two hours and will be bummed that he’s going only a short distance.
+If you don’t want the attitude, you can call my personal driver Ramez, a very nice Egyptian man who sometimes picks me up—on time and in a clean new car (usually an SUV).
+He charges $30, only a few bucks more than a taxi, to and from Manhattan Beach.
 His number is 310-938-7240.

 Ocean Express Trolley